seed-labs/seed-emulator/docs/user_manual/as.md

 <a id="overwrite-default-prefix"></a>
-## Change the Default Network Prefix Assignment
+## Overwrite the Default Network Prefix Assignment

 If the autonomous system number is greater than 255, the default network prefix assignment will not work.